LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-2-(Conditionals-&-Debugging).md

    1. Nested conditionals
    1. Check multiple conditions with ``&&`` and ``||``
    1. When would we use ``!``?
-1. Tonight the studio is a non-coding activity.
+1. The studio is a *non-coding* activity.
    1. Refer to the TF Notes and prepare a brief intro about why this activity will benefit the students.

 ## Studio (TF Notes)